Counselling and psychotherapy for common areas of concern

 You are not alone.

 Christmas is often an extremely stressful time for people who feel restricted in their families.
 Many clients come to therapy to talk about this.
-Often we work on understanding family relationships, having the confidence to set boundaries for yourself, and ultimately finding a way to be happier within yourself, amongst your family, and in any social setting or gathering of people.
+Often we work on understanding family relationships and having the confidence to set boundaries for yourself.
+Ultimately we focus on finding a way to be happier within yourself, amongst your family, and in any social setting or gathering of people.

 “I had the feeling that therapy was good for my writing very early on.” – Filmmaker Agnes Jaoui